Hugius/FabiEngine3D/doc/markdown/WORLD_EDITOR.md

 ## 3. Sky

-- You can select/delete up to 1 sky entity from the sky editor.
+- You can select/delete up to 1 sky from the sky editor.

 ## 4. Terrain

-- You can select/delete up to 1 terrain entity from the terrain editor.
+- You can select/delete up to 1 terrain from the terrain editor.

 ## 5. Water

-- You can select/delete up to 1 water entity from the water editor.
+- You can select/delete up to 1 water from the water editor.
-- The water entity height can be moved upwards and downwards
+- The water height can be moved upwards and downwards

 ## 6. Models

-- You can place/edit/delete model entities in the world.
+- You can place/edit/delete models in the world.
-- If a terrain entity is selected, you can place the model entity on top of the terrain entity with your mouse.
+- If a terrain is selected, you can place the model on top of the terrain with your mouse.
-- If no terrain entity is selected, you must specify the position of the model entity.
+- If no terrain is selected, you must specify the position of the model.
-- You can attach an (endless) animation to a placed model entity.
+- You can attach an (endless) animation to a placed model.

 ## 7. Quad3D

-- You can place/edit/delete quad3D entities in the world.
+- You can place/edit/delete quad3Ds in the world.
-- If a terrain entity is selected, you can place the model entity on top of the terrain entity with your mouse.
+- If a terrain is selected, you can place the model on top of the terrain with your mouse.
-- If no terrain entity is selected, you must specify the position of the sound.
+- If no terrain is selected, you must specify the position of the sound.

 ## 8. Sounds

 - You can place/edit/delete sounds in the world.
-- If a terrain entity is selected, you can place the sound on top of the terrain entity with your mouse.
+- If a terrain is selected, you can place the sound on top of the terrain with your mouse.
-- If no terrain entity is selected, you must specify the position of the model entity.
+- If no terrain is selected, you must specify the position of the model.

 ## 9. Pointlights

-- You can place/edit/delete pointlight entities in the world.
+- You can place/edit/delete pointlights in the world.
-- If a terrain entity is selected, you can place the pointlight entity on top of the terrain entity with your mouse.
+- If a terrain is selected, you can place the pointlight on top of the terrain with your mouse.
-- If no terrain entity is selected, you must specify the position of the pointlight entity.
+- If no terrain is selected, you must specify the position of the pointlight.

 ## 10. Spotlights

-- You can place/edit/delete spotlight entities in the world.
+- You can place/edit/delete spotlights in the world.
-- If a terrain entity is selected, you can place the spotlight entity on top of the terrain entity with your mouse.
+- If a terrain is selected, you can place the spotlight on top of the terrain with your mouse.
-- If no terrain entity is selected, you must specify the position of the spotlight entity.
+- If no terrain is selected, you must specify the position of the spotlight.

 ## 11. Captors

-- You can place/edit/delete captor entities in the world.
+- You can place/edit/delete captors in the world.
-- If a terrain entity is selected, you can place the captor entity on top of the terrain entity with your mouse.
+- If a terrain is selected, you can place the captor on top of the terrain with your mouse.
-- If no terrain entity is selected, you must specify the position of the captor entity.
+- If no terrain is selected, you must specify the position of the captor.

 ## 12. Settings